ofevie/Getting-and-Cleaning-Data-Course-Project/README.md

 # Each type of observational unit forms a table

 # The key part here is to define 'what is a variable?'
-# As I see it, the variables are only 10:
+# As I see it, the variables are only:
 # Some fixed variables or dimensions of the measured variables
 # Fixed variables describe the experimental design and are known in advance.
 # They somewhat parametrize the results displayed on the measured variables.